GoogleChrome/ip-protection/Masked-Domain-List.md

 go-mpulse.net                                    | Akamai                                                         | Not Impacted By Script Blocking
 pxlclnmdecom-a.akamaihd.net                      | Akamai                                                         | Not Impacted By Script Blocking
 techlab-cdn.com                                  | Akamai                                                         | Not Impacted By Script Blocking
+lura.live                                        | Akta                                                           | Not Impacted By Script Blocking
+w3.mp.lura.live                                  | Akta                                                           | Some URLs are Blocked
 albacross.com                                    | Albacross                                                      | Not Impacted By Script Blocking
 cdn.alevco.de                                    | Alevco                                                         | Entire Domain Blocked
 aeis.alicdn.com                                  | AlibabaGroup                                                   | Not Impacted By Script Blocking